Motorcycle Accident Attorneys

-Motorcycle riders are well aware of how vulnerable they can be to accidents.
-That is why many of them always have the phone number of a Connecticut motorcycle accident attorney on standby.
+Simsbury, CT, motorcycle riders are well aware of how vulnerable they can be to accidents.
+That is why many of them always have the phone number of a motorcycle accident attorney in Simsbury on standby.
 If you are still new to riding a motorcycle, you may not be fully aware of the risks involved.

 Some key statistics can help shed light on that matter.
-Data provided by the state of Connecticut’s Department of Health highlights the dangers of the road for motorcycle riders.
+Data provided by the state of Connecticut’s Department of Health highlights the dangers of the road for motorcycle riders in Connecticut.

 According to the data provided by the state, they recorded a total of 907 accidents involving motorcycle riders in 2020.
 Furthermore, 66 people died in those 907 accidents.
 An additional 269 individuals suffered severe injuries, while the rest came away with minor wounds.

 Motorcycle accidents have also been trending up since 2018.
 That is a disturbing trend, and it speaks to the importance of riders understanding everything this particular endeavor entails.
-If you are ever involved in an accident, do not forget that you can always call a Blastonbury or Simsbury motorcycle accident attorney for assistance.
+If you are ever involved in an accident, do not forget that you can always call a Simsbury motorcycle accident lawyer at Hassett & George, P.C., for assistance.

-What to Do Immediately After a Motorcycle Accident
+What Steps Do I Take After a Motorcycle Accident in Simsbury, CT?

-You may find yourself in a compromised position following your motorcycle accident.
+You may find yourself in a compromised position following your Simsbury, CT, motorcycle accident.
 Take the appropriate actions quickly to protect yourself and your chances of receiving compensation.

 Unlike car accident victims, you will not have the remains of your vehicle to shield you from oncoming traffic.
 If you can get out of the road following your accident, you should do that immediately.